 When a horselord dies, his horse is slain with him, so he might ride proud into the night lands.
 The bodies are burned beneath the open sky, and the khal rises on his fiery steed to take his place among the stars.
 The more fiercely the man burned in life, the brighter his star will shine in the darkness.

 Jhogo spied it first.
 “There,” he said in a hushed voice.
 Dany looked and saw it, low in the east.
 The first star was a comet, burning red.
 Bloodred; fire red; the dragon’s tail.
 She could not have asked for a stronger sign.

-According to Dothraki beliefs, Drogo is riding the stallion of smoke and flame up to the stars, where the red comet will apparently be his “star,” his final mount in the “starry khalasar,” as Dany refers to it later in ADWD.
+According to Dothraki beliefs, Drogo is riding the stallion of smoke and flame up to the stars, where the red comet will apparently become his “star,” his final mount in the “starry khalasar,” as Dany refers to it later.
 This creates a wonderful parallel between Dany and Drogo as it pertains to their mounts.
 Dany traded the silver horse for the black dragon, and Drogo’s spirit is riding the grey smoky stallion up to the stars, where he trades it in for the red dragon comet.
 Similarly, when Dany rides her dragon, she thinks about reaching the comet: